dynobase-icon

 29. Use S3 Export and Athena for full-table analytics

 If you need to perform whole-table operations like SELECT COUNT WHERE, export your table to S3 first and then use Athena or any other suitable tool to do so.
+This approach leverages the power of S3 and Athena for large-scale data analysis.

 30. Use TTL to remove expired items

-TTL (Time-to-live) allows you not only to remove expired items from your table for free, but also reduces the overall cost of your tables!
-Learn more about TTL in DynamoDB here
+TTL (Time-to-live) allows you not only to remove expired items from your table for free but also reduces the overall cost of your tables!
+Learn more about TTL in DynamoDB here.

 31. Avoid using Scans